50 Clever Money-Saving Tips for 2025 (Budget Smarter)

 11) Track your spending.

 You can’t manage what you can’t measure.
-Track your expenses by using 1 or 2 hours of your time at the end of the month.
+Track your expenses at the end of the month—it only takes 30 minutes and can make a huge difference in your finance journey.
 Tracking your spending allows you to be more mindful of your finances and to distinguish wants versus needs.

 12) Avoid unnecessary insurance.